Java syntax: Modules

-The public members of com.foo.bar.alpha and com.foo.bar.beta packages will be accessible by dependent modules.
-Private members are inaccessible even through a means such as reflection.
-Note that in Java versions 9 through 16, whether such 'illegal access' is de facto permitted depends on a command line setting.
+The public members of org.wikipedia.bar.alpha and org.wikipedia.bar.beta packages will be accessible by dependent modules.
+Private members are inaccessible even through a means such as reflective programming (reflection).
+In Java versions 9 through 16, whether such 'illegal access' is de facto permitted depends on a command line setting.

-The JDK itself has been modularized in Java 9.
+The JDK became modularized in Java 9.
 For example, the majority of the Java standard library is exported by the module java.base.

 Import declaration

 An import statement is used to resolve a type belonging to another package (namespace).
 It can be seen as similar to using in C++.

 Type import declaration

 A type import declaration allows a named type to be referred to by a simple name rather than the full name that includes the package.
 Import declarations can be single type import declarations or import-on-demand declarations.
 Import declarations must be placed at the top of a code file after the package declaration.